 Let’s start with cut flowers just purchased.
 Keep them out of extreme temperatures when bringing them home.
 Hopefully, the flowers you bought were properly processed along the way from the farm to you.
 If you’re going to display your flowers in a vase, use a vase that has been cleaned with soap and water, then rinsed with bleach.
 Re-cut all the flowers to your preferred length, removing any foliage that would be below the water line.
 Cutting at an angle or under running water is a matter of preference; there’s no proof that these methods make any difference.

 How to care for fresh cut flowers in a vase

-Bath temperature water works best for your vase, since cold water is slower for flowers to drink, as opposed to warm water, which is lighter and easier for flowers to absorb.
+Bath temperature water works best for your vase.
+Warm water is lighter and easier for flowers to absorb, while cold water is slower for flowers to drink.
 Commercial cut floral food is best, especially when used as directed.
 Too little will do nothing, and too much can shorten the life of the flower.
-The three properties of preservatives are glucose (sugar), an anti-bacterial (bleach), and pH lowering agent (lemon juice, lime juice, or vinegar).
+The three properties of preservatives are glucose (sugar), an anti-bacterial (bleach), and pH-lowering agent (lemon juice, lime juice, or vinegar).